ArchNet-1/ModuleRuntime/README.md

 2. Clone the repo

-3. Create a new scene and call it "Credit" fro example

-4. Drag and drop Prefab "ModuleCredit"  from the package
+3. Drag and drop Prefab "ModuleRuntime"  from the package

-5. Set Script Component "Credit" values

-[CUSTOM SETUP]
+4. Join Module PlayerPref (optional)

+5. Launch scene

+6. Press F1 by default to see project data

+[SERVICES]

+- AUDIO : this service give volume and mute of your audiosource ( by default it will use the attached component)
+- RESOLUTION : this service give resolution size and screen mode of the project
+- PRODUCT : this service give product and company name of the project
+- VERSION : this service give the actual version of the project
-- Next Scene : write the next scene after the credit end
+- FPS : this service give the ms and the fps of the project
-- Text File : Drag your Txt File of your Credit ( There is an example in Resources Called "TextToDisplay" )

-[CUSTOM IMAGES]

-- Background Img : Drag your main Background sprite
-- Game Logo Img : Drag your Game logo sprite
-- Corporation Img : Drag your entreprise / corporation sprite

-[ANIMATION]

-- Animation Duration : Duration time of the credit before load the next scene ( 60 sec by default)
-- Animation Clip : Animation Clip (use "credit" animation clip in Resources if you don't have any)
-- Animation Speed : Speed of the credit animation ( 2 by default)
+- PLATEFORM : this service give the actual plateform developpement of the project
+- GRAPHICS : this serivce give the quality level and the anti aliasinf mode of the project
+- SHADOW : this service give the shadow resolution and the shadown level of the project

 <!-- CONTACT -->
 ## Contact